rutujaaa14/tic_tac_toe/README.md

-Objective
+**Objective**
 Demonstrate your backend development skills by creating a system for a simple Tic-Tac-Toe game with user management and game history tracking.

-To create a simple backend for user registration, follow these steps.
-I'll guide you through setting up a Node.js backend using Express.js, and MongoDB for storing user data.
+**Steps to Set Up the Backend**
 Steps to Set Up the Backend
 1. Set Up the Project Directory
-Create a new directory for your backend project:
+    Create a new directory for your Django project and navigate into it:

-mkdir backend
+        **mkdir tictactoe
-cd backend
+        cd tictactoe**
-2. Initialize a Node.js Project
+2. Initialize the Django Project
-Run the following command to create a package.json file:
+    Run the following command to create a new Django project:

-npm init -y
-3. Install Required Packages You will need the following packages: express: To create the server and handle routing. mongoose: To interact with MongoDB. bcryptjs: For hashing passwords. jsonwebtoken: For generating JWT tokens. dotenv: To manage environment variables. cors: To enable cross-origin requests (useful for frontend-backend communication). body-parser: To parse incoming request bodies.
-4.Install these dependencies: and connect with database

-npm install express mongoose bcryptjs jsonwebtoken dotenv cors body-parser
-Connection String : MONGO_URI=mongodb://localhost:27017/

-6.You can test the API using Postman with the following routes.
-1. User Registration : Method:POST , URL :http://localhost:4000/auth/register
-2. Login : Method: POST , URL: http://localhost:4000/auth/login
-3. Start Game : Method:POST , URL :http://localhost:4000/game/start
-4. Make Move: Method:POST , URL : http://localhost:4000/game/move
-5. Get Game History : Method:GET, URL: http://localhost:4000/game/history/{userID}
+        **django-admin startproject tictactoe**
+3. Create a New Django App
+    Create a new Django app named game to handle game logic and user management:
+          **python manage.py startapp game**
+4. Install Required Packages

+    Django: The web framework for building the backend.
+    Django REST Framework: To create APIs for user and game management.
+    Django Rest Framework SimpleJWT: For handling JWT authentication.
+    PostgreSQL/MySQL: As the database to store user and game data.
+5. Install the required dependencies: pip install django djangorestframework djangorestframework-simplejwt psycopg2-binary You can replace psycopg2-binary with mysqlclient if you're using MySQL.

+6. Run migrations to set up the database:
+         **python manage.py migrate**

 7.To run backend
-nodemon server.js
+          **python manage.py runserver**